Skip to Content

 Arepas are a breakfast snack and popular street food in both Venezuela and Colombia.
 They are deep-fried corn cakes, which come in different sizes and varieties, depending on where you are.
 The most popular ones are usually flat and round, made from maize flour.

-Arepas date back over 3,000 years and still, today, remain an integral part of Latin American culinary culture.
+Arepas date back over 3,000 years and still, today, remains an integral part of Latin American culinary culture.

 In Medellin and the surrounding area, arepas are usually small white, and round, served as an accompaniment to food in place of bread.
 In coastal cities like Cartagena and Barranquilla, the arepas are stuffed with other ingredients to produce a more filling snack.
-One of our favorites is the arepas con huevo, which is stuffed with egg.
-It's delicious whether served at breakfast, or as a snack to compliment a cup of coffee later in the day.
-Other popular fillings include cheese, beans, meat, avocados, tomatoes, salad, shrimp and fish.
+One of our favorites is the arepas con huevo, which is stuffed with eggs.
+It's delicious whether served at breakfast or as a snack to compliment a cup of coffee later in the day.
+Other popular fillings include cheese, beans, meat, avocados, tomatoes, salad, shrimp, and fish.

 Arepas are a yummy snack or breakfast food from Colombia that can have a variety of fillings